rancher-sandbox/rancher-desktop/src/go/vtunnel/README.md

 # vtunnel

-Vtunnel is a virtual tunnel that leverages AF_VSOCK virtual socket.
-Vtunnel runs two processes one is the host process that runs on the host machine, the second one is the peer process that runs insided a hyper-v VM (e.g. WSL).
+Vtunnel is a virtual tunnel that leverages AF_VSOCK virtual sockets.
+Vtunnel runs two processes:
+ - host process that runs on the host machine
+ - peer process that runs inside a Hyper-V VM (e.g. WSL).

 ## Host